Frack, Crack, Boom, Bang: Open Call for Songs, Singers, & Musical Collaborators

 As artists, we are called to bridge the gaps between science and emotion, culture and communities — what can you create from frontline narratives that sheds light not only on fracking’s impact on people and the planet but the traumas and lived experiences faced every day by those on the front lines?”

-The working title of our next record is: “Frack, Crack, Bomb, Bang: The Sounds of Fracking Country.”
+The working title of our next record is: “Frack, Crack, Boom, Bang: The Sounds of Fracking Country.”
 While our own Rumble & Scream will be composing the core structure of this soundtrack, we’d like to feature a few other artists alongside us to expand upon sonic textures and to attempt to paint a more full, diverse picture of “frackalachia”—its people, its flora, fauna, and their shared landscapes that all bleed together.

 ARTISTS (singers/songwriters/musicians): we’ll be sharing more in the coming weeks about how you may have a chance for your voice to become a part of the Holy Crick universe…